What Do You Mean by “Writing SEO Content”?

 - “SEO” refers to Search Engine Optimization, which is simply the practice of improving a website so folks can track it down on significant search engines like Google, Bing, & Yahoo.

-Writing SEO Content is any content created to attract additional search engine traffic.
+SEO Content is all about attracting additional search engine clickthroughs.

-Unfortunately, we can’t tell you everything we know about optimizing content for search engines here; simply because that’s how we earn a living.
-But to understand what we offer your business here’s a simple outline of what it takes to be successful with web content in 2020:
+Unfortunately, we can’t tell you every single thing we know about optimizing content for search engines here; simply because that’s how we earn a living.
+But to understand what we offer your business, here’s a simple outline of what it takes to be successful when writing SEO content in 2020:

 - Keyword Research: To bring in additional traffic from search, you must be a master of keyword research before you even begin to write.
 It’s imperative to focus on keywords that already garner a healthy amount of volume – in other words, you essentially write with a particular direction in mind while staying on a topic that people are already searching for.